≡ Menu

 But most people don’t choose to withdraw their money because that lowers their cash value – and thus their potential earning.
 Instead they choose life insurance policy loans – which we’ll discuss next.

-In addition to these advantages, you don’t have the early withdrawal penalties and the required minimum distributions that the IRS forces on the other tax deferred products.
+In addition to these advantages, you don’t have the early withdrawal penalties and the required minimum distributions that the IRS forces on the other tax deferred products, such as IRAs and 401ks.

 Pro #5 – Cash Value / Policy Loans

 This cash value is invested in a number of ways across the different permanent life insurance products.
-The VUL gives the policy holder the option to invest in securities which are not available to any other type of life insurance.
+The VUL gives the policy holder the option to invest in securities, such as stocks and bonds, through mutual funds.

 The cash value portion of the policy is the engine that makes the policy work.
-Without the cash value, the premiums would eventually rise very high and the policy would likely lapse.
+Without the cash value growth, the premiums would eventually rise very high and the policy would likely lapse.

-But if the cash value is invested wisely, and the investments perform well, the cash value may grow faster than any other life insurance product, making a VUL a potentially great choice when implementing a life insurance retirement plan.
+But if the cash value is invested wisely, and the investments perform well, the cash value growth may be faster than any other life insurance product, making a variable universal life insurance policy a potentially great choice when implementing a life insurance retirement plan.

 You don’t have to withdraw your money to access it!